krishnan-r/sparkmonitor/docs/usecase_sparktraining.md

  ![8](https://user-images.githubusercontent.com/6822941/29601776-d919dae4-87fa-11e7-8939-a6c0d0072d90.png)

     - The timeline shows various tasks running on each executor as a group
     - It shows the time spent by the task in various phases.
-An overall view of this give insight into the nature of the workload - I/O bound or CPU bound.
+An overall view of this gives insight into the nature of the workload - I/O bound or CPU bound.
     - On clicking on an item on the timeline, the corresponding details of the item are shown as a pop-up.
 For jobs and stages, this shows the Spark Web UI page.
 For tasks a custom pop-up is shown with various details
     ![5](https://user-images.githubusercontent.com/6822941/29601773-d8eda6ea-87fa-11e7-905d-9bebd62250ea.png)
 - For more advanced details, the extension provides access to the Spark Web UI through a server proxy.
-This can used by advanced users for in depth analysis.
+This can used by advanced users for an in-depth analysis.
 ![1](https://user-images.githubusercontent.com/6822941/29601770-d8ea4734-87fa-11e7-9102-524d2b5193c3.png)